Community Outreach Programme

 It is ongoing.

-The Topsy Foundation UK
+Charity information: The Topsy Foundation UK

 The consequences of living with HIV and AIDS cannot be successfully treated in isolation, but rather by taking into account the numerous aspects affecting the lives of those living in rural communities in South Africa such as poverty, under-development and lack of resources and education.
 Through a range of projects the Topsy Community Outreach Programme brings genuine benefit to the quality of life of a significant number within the communities served.